29988122/Fate-Grand-Order_Lua/README.md

 [![Lua-5.1-Sikuli](https://cdn.rawgit.com/29988122/Fate-Grand-Order_Lua/ffdafd04/docs/Lua--Sikuli-5.1-blue.svg)](http://http://www.sikuli.org/)[![GitHub license](https://cdn.rawgit.com/29988122/Fate-Grand-Order_Lua/ffdafd04/docs/Fate-Grand-Order_Lua.svg)](https://github.com/29988122/Fate-Grand-Order_Lua/blob/master/LICENSE)

 Screw those farming events - I only wanna enjoy the (kinoko) story!
-Therefore I proudly brought you this:

-FGO automation script.
+Therefore I proudly brought you this: FGO automation script.

 As of 2018.08.12, this script is working WITHOUT ROOT / BEING BLOCKED, although I DO NOT take responsibility for your banned account!

-Remember: DO NOT update to Android 8.0 and above, or you'll have to use Emulator for the script.
+PSA: DO NOT update to Android 8.0 and above, or you'll have to use Emulator for the script.

 [Disclaimer and concern about your account](ACCOUNT%20SAFETY.md)